 Half of all depressed patients are not correctly diagnosed by their medical providers.
 This makes it vitally important to screen for, identify, and follow through with suitable treatments.
 This is particularly true in the active duty and veteran military community.

 When a person has a co-occurring mental health and substance use disorder, it is referred to as a dual diagnosis.
-To effectively treat both disorders within a dual diagnosis, one needs to receive dual diagnosis treatment.
+To effectively treat both disorders within a dual diagnosis, one needs to receive Dual Diagnosis treatment.

 Many people develop co-occurring mental health and substance use disorders because they use drugs or alcohol to help them cope with PTSD and other mental health disorder symptoms.
 For instance, veterans and military personnel may use drugs to help them relax, sleep, or manage mental illness symptoms that they would rather just avoid.
-Using substances to handle mental illness symptoms though can actually make the symptoms worse.
+Using substances to handle mental illness symptoms, though, can actually make the symptoms worse.

 As a result, veterans and military personnel may decide to self-medicate with alcohol or drugs because they think doing so will help them sleep.
 In reality, though, the use of drugs and alcohol will often negatively change the quality of their sleep.
 This, in turn, often causes such veterans and military personnel to feel less rested.
+Furthermore, such substance abuse could lead to the development of a full-fledged substance use disorder.
+As a result, a lot of former military personnel will need to receive drug rehab for veterans.

-There is evidence that shows that the best way to treat co-occurring substance use and mental health disorders such as PTSD and alcohol addiction, is to do so simultaneously.
+There is evidence that shows that the best way to treat co-occurring substance use and mental health disorders, such as PTSD and alcohol addiction, is to do so simultaneously.
 Because of such evidence, different forms of therapy are often used to simultaneously treat co-occurring disorders.
 For example, COPE is a therapy program that merges SUD treatment with trauma-focused PTSD treatment.

 Forms of psychotherapy that are particularly useful when treating MDD include: